* Information on submitting checks to OIS during COVID-19 *

 The Department of Labor considers H-1B filing fees a business expense.
 As such, the sponsoring department must provide the OIS with JH-issued checks made payable to the US Department of Homeland Security to cover all filing fees.
 A separate check from the department is required for each applicable fee.
 Even though they have the same payee, all fees must be in separate checks.
 Do not mail checks to USCIS. *** All checks must be submitted to the OIS advisor handling the H-1B case and have the name of the foreign national, whose case the fee relates to, clearly marked on the check.
 When OIS staff are not working remotely due to COVID [see link above], departmental partners who are not on the JHMI campus must send USCIS filing fees for H-1B applications by standard mail or by FedEx.
 [We strongly discourage intercampus mail as it can take weeks.]

 Useful tips on requesting checks, including vendor number and GL, are available in the OIS Sharepoint resources [see page 72 of the iHopkins H-1B Process User Guide ].
 Also available is a MEMO for Accounts Payable.

 |FEE DESCRIPTION||AMOUNT||WHEN REQUIRED|

-|Department of Homeland Security Fraud Prevention and Detection Fee||$500||Any cases where the individual: 1) does not currently work for JH or 2) works for JH but is not already in H-1B status|
+|Department of Homeland Security Fraud Prevention and Detection Fee||$500||Any H-1B case where the individual: 1) does not currently work for JH or 2) works for JH but is not already in H-1B status|

-15-day expedited response time from USCIS; a response may constitute an approval OR a request for additional information, or a denial.
+15-day expedited response time from USCIS; a response may constitute an approval, a request for additional information, or a denial.